 - Beginner course

-Is designed to introduce new practitioners to the fundamental principles and techniques of the martial art.
+It is designed to introduce new practitioners to martial art's fundamental principles and techniques.
 In a beginner course, you can expect to learn the basic principles of BJJ, such as body positioning, control, and submission holds.
 You will also learn how to roll (spar) safely and effectively, and you will have the opportunity to practice and drill specific techniques

 - Brazilian Jiu-Jitsu (BJJ)

-In BJJ, practitioners aim to control their opponents and ultimately submit them using various holds, locks, and chokeholds.
-BJJ training typically involves sparring (also known as "rolling") and drilling specific techniques, as well as conditioning exercises.
+In BJJ, practitioners aim to control and submit their opponents using various holds, locks, and chokeholds.
+BJJ training typically involves sparring (also known as "rolling"), drilling-specific techniques, and conditioning exercises.
 BJJ is often trained in a gi (a martial arts uniform).

 - NoGi / Grappling

 No-gi (also known as "no-gi Brazilian Jiu-Jitsu" or "submission wrestling") is a style of martial art and combat sport that is similar to Brazilian Jiu-Jitsu (BJJ), but is practiced without the traditional gi (martial arts uniform).
-In no-gi, practitioners wear shorts and a rashguard (a type of moisture-wicking shirt) or a spats (a type of tight-fitting pants).
+In no-gi, practitioners wear shorts and a rashguard (a type of moisture-wicking shirt) or spats (tight-fitting pants).